BaiLiping/bailiping.github.io/Courage.md

 - It takes courage to hold your tongs.
 - It takes courage to look the other way.
-- It takes courage to make things happen.
+- It takes courage to focus on your path.